sillsm/fearandtrembling/README.md

 # fearandtrembling

 It's a song book in progress of about 20 tunes from my first few years in San Francisco.
 Mostly jazz in the style of Thelonious Monk and Sun Ra.
+Folders have the original jams that inspired the songs, and (eventually) pdf of the final chart.

 ## Compositional Style